 |Offer at the expiry of the contract.||Lessee is provided with an opportunity to buy the asset.||No such opportunity is provided in rent|

 - A company can enjoy the right to use high-cost assets without investing in them, which otherwise it could not have afforded.

-- The funds are saved for other business activities which otherwise would have blocked in the assets.
+- The funds are saved for other business activities, which otherwise would have been blocked in the assets.